Manifold Random Features: Manifold Random Features

 A naive approach to computing $\mathrm{K}^{\mathrm{heat}}_{t}(x, y)$ is via the truncation of the infinite series from Eq. \ref{eq:manifold_heat_kernel_spectral}.
 For a discretization $\{x_1,\dots,x_N\}\subset\mathcal{M}$, one can numerically approximate the first $M$ eigenpairs of $-\Delta_\mathcal{M}$—or of a consistent graph Laplacian approximation $\mathbf{L}_N$—and build the truncated kernel:

 which converges to (\ref{eq:manifold_heat_kernel_spectral}) as $M\to\infty$.
 Thus even for this well-studied class of manifold bi-variate functions, the (approximate) computation of the kernel matrix $\mathbf{K}^{\mathrm{heat}}_{t}=[\mathrm{K}^{\mathrm{heat}}(x_i, x_j)]_{i,j=1,...,N} \in \mathbb{R}^{N \times N}$ requires nontrivial spectral calculations of time complexity cubic in $N$.
 Furthermore, as it is the case in general for kernel methods not leveraging RFs, downstream applications (involving multiplications with matrices $\mathbf{K}^{\mathrm{heat}}_{t}$ or taking their inverses) require time $\Omega(N^{2})$.
 In contrast, RF-based methods require sub-quadratic time (e.g. linear or log-linear for multiplications with kernel matrices, see: \citep{recycling}).
+Note that for particularly symmetric manifolds $\mathcal{M}$, such as $2$-dimensional spheres in $\mathbb{R}^{3}$, there exist more explicit formulae for $\mathrm{K}^{\mathrm{heat}}_{t}(x, y)$ (see: Appendix \ref{app:spheres}), but they still require spectral computations.